thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-2.md

 ```

 After making changes to either the `.env` or `nuxt.config.js` files you'll need
-to rebuild the lando app `lando rebuild -y` in order to let the `mynuxt` app
+to rebuild the Lando app `lando rebuild -y` in order to let the `mynuxt` app
 load in those changes.

 That sets up our axios config so now we can make requests from our `mynuxt` app